vektren/airenamer/README.md

-# Hazel PDF Rename Script with OCR and OpenAI Integration
+# PDF Rename Script with OCR and OpenAI Integration

-This script is designed to work with Hazel to automate the processing of scanned PDF files.
+This script is designed to work to automate the processing of scanned PDF files.
 It performs OCR (if necessary), extracts meaningful text, and uses OpenAI to generate a concise and descriptive filename.
 The original file is then renamed and deleted to keep your folder clean and organized.

 ---